Philosophy of the Counseling Department

 The Hornell High School collaborates with SUNY Alfred State, Alfred University, SUNY Corning Community College, and the College Board to offer dual enrollment courses.
 Learn more about the AP/ACE Dual Enrollment Offerings at Hornell.

-Final ranking is completed at the end of the first semester of the 12th grade year.
-Courses used for ranking are: English, Mathematics, Science, Social Studies, and Second Language.
+Final ranking is completed at the end of the first semester of the twelfth grade year.
+Courses used for ranking are: English, Social Studies, Mathematics, Science and Second Language.
 Weighting given to courses within these subject areas are provided below:

 * Examples of courses offered in this area are: Physics

-** Examples of courses offered in this area are: English.
-9, Global Studies I, Algebra IA, Spanish I
+** Examples of courses offered in this area are: Eng.
+9, Global Studies I, Algebra IA, Span.
+I

 *** Examples of courses offered in this area are: Business Math, Forensics